Krught/jellyfin-plugin-auto-collections-random-collections/README.md

    - **Windows**: `C:\ProgramData\Jellyfin\Server\plugins\`
    - **Linux**: `/var/lib/jellyfin/plugins/`
    - **Docker**: `/config/plugins/` (inside the container)
-3. Create a folder called `Auto-Collections-Random-Collections` if it doesn't exist
+3. Create a folder called `Home-Sections-Random-Collections` if it doesn't exist
 4. Copy the `.dll` file into that folder
 5. Restart your Jellyfin server
 6. Continue with Step 1 above to install HomeScreenSections